-It's purpose is to provide ambitious players aged 9 and up with more opportunities to train and play in a fun and professional environment.
+It's purpose is to provide ambitious players with more opportunities to train and play in a fun and professional environment.

 more trainings, games and other development options, with up to 5 trainings per week and access to 'wrap around' programmes (like video review sessions, fitness and athletics sessions, and one-on-one mentoring);

 a single, consistent environment, that engages and challenges players;

 a clear pathway from junior football to youth football to senior football; and

 access to training opportunities and scholarships in New Zealand and overseas.